 - Bachelor of Science in Allied Health four year plan (PDF)

 - Bachelor of Science in Allied Health Checklist (PDF)

 - Bachelor of Arts in Allied Health four year plan (PDF)

 - Bachelor of Arts in Allied Health Checklist (PDF)

-- Bachelor of Science in Allied Health Pre-Athletic Training concentration to Master of Science in Athletic Training Checklist (PDF, PDF)
+- Bachelor of Science in Allied Health Pre-Athletic Training concentration with degree completion options (PDF, PDF)